Rudy Fernández (basketball): Junior national team

+Senior national team

 As a member of the senior Spain national team, Fernández competed at the 2004 Summer Olympics, averaging 5.1 points per game, in 10.6 minutes per game.
 The next year, he played at the EuroBasket 2005, but his statistics were worse: 2.7 points per game, in 16.3 minutes, with a 31.6% FG% His third appearance with Spain's senior national team was at the 2006 FIBA World Championship, where he became an important player for the Spanish team, and contributed with 9.1 points, 2.3 rebounds, and 1.4 steals per game, to help his team win a gold medal.

 He also played at the EuroBasket 2007, where Spain won the tournament's silver medal.
 During this tournament, Rudy averaged 9.9 points in 20.3 minutes per game.
 At the 2008 Summer Olympics, Spain lost to Team USA in the gold medal match.
 Fernández scored 22 points in 18 minutes of play, with 5 three-point goals, and completed a dunk over Dwight Howard that ESPN sportswriter Bill Simmons described as "hellacious".
 During the Olympics, Fernández had the following stats: 13.1 points, 3.5 rebounds, and 2.1 assists, in 22.3 minutes per game.

 The EuroBasket 2009 in Poland was his sixth consecutive appearance with the Spain national team.
 Spain won its inaugural gold medal in a European Championship, and Fernández averaged 13.2 points, 3.5 rebounds, 2.1 assists, and 2.1 steals per game, in 28.4 minutes, and was named to the All-Tournament Team.

 In the 2010 FIBA World Championship, Fernández averaged 15.6 points, 6.0 rebounds, 1.7 assists, and 1.8 steals per game, but Spain only took sixth place in the tournament.
 Fernández then participated in EuroBasket 2011, where Spain won the gold medal, and clinched a spot in the 2012 Summer Olympics, where he won a silver medal with Spain.
 He also played at EuroBasket 2013, where he won a bronze medal, at the 2014 FIBA Basketball World Cup, at EuroBasket 2015, where he won a gold medal, at the 2016 Summer Olympics, where he won a bronze medal, at the 2019 FIBA Basketball World Cup, where he won a gold medal, at the 2020 Summer Olympics, and at the EuroBasket 2022, where he won a gold medal.